 Here a few of the reasons why this is so:

-• The use of the wrong brick materials for a paving application means that the mortar joints are excessively large to adjust for the varying sizes which lets in huge amounts of water through the joints.
-This is not paving3something you can change.
+The use of the wrong brick materials for a paving application means that the mortar joints are excessively large to adjust for the varying sizes which lets in huge amounts of water through the joints.
+This is not something you can change.
 Any repair you undertake will effectively be doomed to eventual failure because the design was poor.
 Nothing can fix a bad design except replacement.
 The most that you can hope for is a repair that will help to slow the deterioration process down but essentially you still have what was there before. (the photo on the right shows that the edge brick was layed without solid bearing.
 It is likely overhanging the slab below and when walked upon, tilts a little eventually breaking the joint and allowing more water to enter under the brick.)

-• Improper bonding with the substrate.
+Improper bonding with the substrate.
 Since most brick paving is de-laminated from the concrete substrate, all the water that collects and leaks in through the large joints, pools under the brick pavers and freezes.
 This forces the bricks to separate even further from the substrate which creates more cracks and voids for more water entry and the cycle keeps repeating itself.
 Again not easily fixed. (builders will never give you what you need to do the job right.
 Here you see the brick sliding off the side of the substrate as the builder poured the concrete base to small to support the bricks)

-• Use of the wrong mortar.
+- Use of the wrong mortar.
 With any type of paving everything has to be extremely tight and water proofed as much as possible without compromising the elegant and natural beauty of the paving product.
 To achieve this an installer must be used who is seasoned and understands the proper applications of the paving process.
 The workers described above never see the failure of their workmanship and likely as not – do they really care?
 It wasn’t their ‘real’ trade anyway.

-• Improper tooling sequence.
-One of the most important factors in maintaining a water repellent joint is masonry construction ispaving2 the tooling of the mortar between the bricks and the sequence in which this occurs.
+Improper tooling sequence.
+One of the most important factors in maintaining a water repellent joint is masonry construction is the tooling of the mortar between the bricks and the sequence in which this occurs.
 The workers used to construct homes would not know this as it takes someone who has an interest in what they do to ‘learn’ the proper procedures of their trade. (again limited damage along the edge which is easily repaired)

 The list could go on but I have touched on the most important factors to give you a better insight into the paving process.
 The whole point of my article is to explain to you, the homeowner, why brick paving repair can be so expensive.